biohackathon-japan/bh23-glyco/paper/paper.md

 ## Integration of glycan data from GlyTouCan with PubChem

+### Updating the accuracy of sugar detection by comparing the results between MolWURCS (MW) and Sugar'n'Splice (SNS) in PubChem.

+Improving MolWURCS performance to integrate glycan data by identifying and analyzing failure cases in PubChem tests.
+Checking GlyTouCan entries to ensure the submission of glycan structures into PubChem and comparing the results between MW and SNS in GlyTouCan.
+The document then presents several datasets and analysis results:

+MW vs SNS:

+Datasets include PubChem CID to WURCS conversions and unique CID and WURCS lists.
+Analysis includes comparing unique structures and identifying common and unique entries between MW and SNS glycan and biologic datasets.
+PubChem-MolWURCS:

+Datasets involve PubChem to MolWURCS conversions, WURCS to MOL/SDF conversions, and analysis of successes and failures in conversion.
+Various reasons for failure are identified and categorized.
+GlyTouCan-MolWURCS:

+Datasets cover GlyTouCan WURCS to WURCSa conversions and WURCSa to MOL/SDF conversions.
+Analysis includes the success and failure rates of conversions, along with reasons for failures.
+Throughout the document, links to specific datasets and analysis results are provided.

 ## Integration of glycan data from GlyCosmos with UniProt

 ## Investigation of glycogene variants and phenotypes to integrate with GlyCosmos